csc-training/csc-env-eff/_slides/11_speed_up_jobs.md

 </small>
 </div>

+# Outline

+- How to choose your software
+- Speeding up jobs through parallel programming
+- Benefits and pitfalls of workflows and high-throughput computing

 # The purpose of large computers

 - In principle, supercomputers are not much faster than laptops -- **they are simply bigger**
    - For fast computation, they utilize *parallelism* (and typically have special disk, memory and network solutions, too)
 - Parallelism simplified:
-   - You split a problem into smaller subtasks and solve them all simultaneously using hundreds of cores
+   - You split a problem into smaller subtasks and solve them all simultaneously using numerous cores

 # First steps for fast jobs (1/2)